-The Department of Transportation has awarded a contract to use predictive tech to help crack down on fraud and cabotage, and to finally issue preliminary safety ratings to the masses.
+The Department of Transportation has awarded a contract to use predictive tech to help crack down on fraud and cabotage, and it could lead to preliminary safety ratings to the masses.

 The contract, awarded in April, specifically mentions needing safety ratings for the "thousands of new and unrated entrants that dominate the spot market."